-You may purchase any class of units of the Funds through an investment dealer, which is a member of the Investment Industry Regulatory Organizations of Canada, that has entered into a distribution agreement with us to sell the Funds.
+You may purchase any class of units of the Funds through an investment dealer, which is a member of the Canadian Investment Regulatory Organization (CIRO), that has entered into a distribution agreement with us to sell the Funds.
 See "Description of Units" for a description of each class of units offered by the Funds.
 The issue price of the units is based on the Unit Price for that particular class.